-In addressing the appellant's market value argument, the Board finds that the sale of the subject in June 2010 for \$104,500 is a "compulsory sale."
+In addressing the appellant's market value argument, the Board finds that the sale of the subject in May 2011 for \$175,462 is a "compulsory sale."
+The appellant's evidence disclosed the subject was sold in settlement of a foreclosure.
 A "compulsory sale" is defined as: